rd--/jssc3/help/Essay/SuperScript.md

 SuperCollider3 is the fourth iteration of the system and has two parts.

 1. _ScLang_ is a language interpreter in the Smalltalk family.
-2. _ScSynth_ is a real-time synthesiser in the Music-N family (Mathews, 1961).
+2. _ScSynth_ is a real-time synthesiser in the Music-N family (Mathews 1961).

-ScSynth is a _background process_, it connects to the audio system and then listens for [OpenSoundControl](https://opensoundcontrol.stanford.edu/) messages (Wright, 1997).
+ScSynth is a _background process_, it connects to the audio system and then listens for [OpenSoundControl](https://opensoundcontrol.stanford.edu/) messages (Wright 1997).

 These messages define the sound processing programs the synthesiser is to run, as well as the data structures these programs are to operate upon, and the real-time control data streams that interact with the executing programs.